jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (7) A request under subsection (4) must be made in accordance with arrangements made between the Corporation and the Director-General, or the Corporation and each chief executive.
 (8) The Corporation may supply the information requested to, as appropriate,— (a) an officer or employee or agent of the Ministry authorised by the Director-General to receive it:
-  (b) an officer or employee or agent of the district health board authorised by the chief executive to receive it.
+  (b) an officer, employee or agent of Health New Zealand or the Māori Health Authority and who is authorised by that entity's chief executive to receive it.
 (9) The information may be supplied in such form as is determined by agreement between the Corporation and the Director-General, or the Corporation and each chief executive.

 ### 283 Disclosure of information by Corporation for injury prevention purposes